Be a part of our upcoming community exhibit From the Subcontinent to the Prairie: Stories of Immigration and Identity

 Big Read program

-Other components of this exhibit are two displays borrowed from other agencies: The Indian American Experience in Chicago from the Indo-American Heritage Museum (Chicago) and South Asian American History, Culture, & Community from the South Asian American Policy & Research Institute (external link).
+Other components of this exhibit are two displays borrowed from other agencies: The Indian American Experience in Chicago from the Indo-American Heritage Museum (Chicago) and Memories and Milestones from the South Asian American Policy & Research Institute (external link).
 All of the programs related to the Big Read are free and open to the public.
 An online calendar of Big Read programming is available.
 A limited number of free copies of the book will be available from the Museum and our partner libraries later this fall (Champaign Public Library, The Urbana Free Library, and the International and Area Studies Library on campus).